LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Evaluation

-\thesystem abstracts away inter-user contention to keep the model tractable.
-Incorporating contention would require modeling the gNB’s scheduling policy, which lies beyond the scope of this paper.
-Future extensions of \thesystem could integrate contention effects and specific scheduling strategies. \cref{fig:multi-ue-contention} shows the latency distributions when four UEs connect to a single gNB and contend for the uplink channel.
-We consider two contention levels: low contention, where UEs generate traffic at an average rate of 6 kbps (\cref{fig:contention_low}), and high contention, where the average rate is 5.6 Mbps (\cref{fig:contention_high}).
-Under low contention, which can be typical for some URLLC applications~\cite{khan2022urllc}, \thesystem accurately reproduces the measured latency distributions.
-Under high contention, it continues to capture the minimum latencies, but the maximum latencies diverge due to limited radio resources and queueing at the gNB scheduler.
+\thesystem also models latency under multi-UE contention (see Appendix~\ref{sec:contention-model}).
+Since contention dynamics depend on the scheduling policy at the gNB, we model the round-robin scheduler used in our testbed.
+The same framework can be readily extended to incorporate other scheduling strategies. \cref{fig:multi-ue-contention} presents latency distributions when four UEs connect to a single gNB and contend for uplink access.
+We evaluate two operating regimes: low contention, where each UE generates traffic at an average rate of \SI{70}{\kbps} (\cref{fig:contention_low}), and high contention, where the average per-UE rate is \SI{5.6}{\mbps} (\cref{fig:contention_high}).
+In the high contention case, the total offered load (\SI{22.4}{\mbps}) saturates the full capacity of our \SI{20}{\mega\hertz} testbed.
+Under low contention, representative of many URLLC scenarios~\cite{khan2022urllc}, \thesystem closely matches the measured latency distributions.
+Under high contention, it continues to track the overall distribution trends, with minor deviations as contention effects become more pronounced.